Editor-in-Chief: David Goldenberg, MD, FACS

 Informed consent and identifying details

 Patients have a right to privacy.
 Therefore identifying information, including patients' images, names, initials, or hospital numbers, should not be included in videos, recordings, written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and you have obtained written informed consent for publication in print and electronic form from the patient (or parent, guardian, or next of kin where applicable).
 If such consent is made subject to any conditions, Elsevier must be made aware of all such conditions.
 Written consents must be provided to Elsevier on request.
+Even where consent has been given, identifying details should be omitted if they are not essential.
+If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.
+If such consent has not been obtained, personal details of patients included in any part of the paper and in any supplementary materials (including all illustrations and videos) must be removed before submission.

 Note: Every manuscript must contain a title page with an abstract, text, disclosure statement, and reference section.Title Page